-Addressing anxiety requires long term changes, and a comprehensive treatment plan is preferable.
-But there are simple ways to at least ease anxiety until ultimately you're ready to commit to something better.
-In this article, we'll list seven simple and easy ways to ease anxiety so at least you can find some relief from your anxiety symptoms.
+Anxiety isn't something that can be cured overnight.
+Addressing anxiety requires long-term changes, and a comprehensive treatment plan is preferable.
+But there are simple ways to ease anxiety until you're ready to commit to something better.
+In this article, we'll list seven simple and easy ways to ease anxiety so that you can find some relief from your anxiety symptoms.

 - Progressive Muscle Relaxation